rust-lang/book/src/ch10-02-traits.md

 bring the trait into their scope first.
 They would do so by specifying `use aggregator::Summary;`, which then would enable them to implement `Summary` for their type.
-The `Summary` trait would also need to be a public trait for another crate to implement it, which it is because we put the `pub` keyword before `trait` in Listing 10-12.
+The `Summary` trait would also need to be a public trait for another crate to implement it, which it is why we put the `pub` keyword before `trait` in Listing 10-12.

 One restriction to note with trait implementations is that we can implement a